Institute of the Environment and Sustainability

 Los Angeles, CA 90095-1496

 Cully earned a B.S. in zoology from the University of Wisconsin-Madison and a Ph.D. in animal behavior, as well as a graduate certificate in conservation biology, from the University of Washington.
-While doing postdoctoral research at UC Berkeley in behavioral ecology and conservation biology she held a David H. Smith Conservation Research Fellowship through The Nature Conservancy.
+While doing postdoctoral research at UC Berkeley in behavioral ecology and conservation biology she held a David H. Smith Conservation Research Fellowship.

-Cully also served for six years on the Sustainability Committee for the Culver City Unified School District and helped the district win a national Green Ribbon School Award from the U.S. EPA in 2017.
+Cully also believes in the power of engaging as a citizen and volunteered for six years on the sustainability committee for the Culver City Unified School District where she helped the district win a national Green Ribbon School award from the U.S. EPA.